-The service is not suitable for pregnant or breastfeeding women, anyone with a weakened immune system, or anyone who has had an allergic reaction to any previous vaccination.
-The service is also not suitable for anyone who has received the MMR vaccine in the previous four weeks.
+The service isn't suitable for pregnant or breastfeeding women, anyone with a weakened immune system, or anyone who's had an allergic reaction to any previous vaccination.
+The service is also not suitable for anyone who's received the MMR vaccine in the previous four weeks.
 Your pharmacist will check suitability during the consultation.

 Which Boots pharmacies offer the Chickenpox Vaccination Service?